 To view the data type of a unified attribute at that point within a transformation script, hover over the name of a unified attribute in the script.

 Those attributes that are generated by Tamr, such as

 tamr_id, have a default data type of

 string and must be of type

-array<string> and may be of any type when used in the unified dataset.
+array[string] and may be of any type when used in the unified dataset.

-Attributes can be referenced by wrapping them in double quotes, although this is not required (
+To reference attributes in a transformation script, wrap them in double quotes, although this is not required (

 "attribute" both work).
 You may reference an attribute without using any quotes, however, any attribute containing spaces or escaped characters must be wrapped in double quotes.
 An attribute name containing double quotes itself can be referenced by escaping the double quotes.
 For example,